About the Museum:

 Guided tours of the museum are supplemented by educational programs, hands-on training, exhibitions and special events, such as Museums of the Arroyo Day®, which take our guests back in time to the era where electricity was a novelty, a trip to the beach was often a full-weekend activity, and manners were distinctly different from those of today.

-Looking for a unique backdrop for your wedding, film project, photo shoot, corporate or private event?
+Looking for a unique backdrop for your film project, photo shoot, corporate or private event?

 Learn how you can have your next event at Heritage Square or book our facilities for filming.